AndThenThereWasOne/ArtifactsOfOil/README.md

 If you'd like to contribute in any meaningful form, join the [Ollie Bye Community](https://discord.gg/93rgpVt).

 Do not use any of the assets within this datapack for commercial purposes.
-Give the mandated credit to @drakenstrike.
+Give the mandated credit to drakenstrike.